 Three Reasons to Work With a Workers’ Compensation Lawyer in Evans

 You might hear “workers’ compensation lawyer” and immediately worry about the cost.
-Thankfully, most workers’ comp lawyers (like John Foy & Associates) do not take any upfront fees.
+Thankfully, most workers’ compensation lawyers (like John Foy & Associates) do not take any upfront fees.
 You only pay a fee if your lawyer wins your case.
 That means you can begin working with your lawyer immediately and not worry about fees or costs.

 1. You’re Worried About Getting the Full Benefits You’re Entitled to Receive

 A workers’ compensation claim can often make you feel fairly powerless.
-Although workers’ comp benefits are meant to protect you, there are several rules that can get in the way.
+Although workers’ compensation benefits are meant to protect you, there are several rules that can get in the way.
 Plus, the insurance company may look for ways to reduce the value of your claim.

 When the insurance company reviews your claim, they might try to say things like: